amygreene/WordPress/wp-content/plugins/slimjetpack/readme.txt

 SlimJetpack 2.1.1.x is corresponding to Jetpack 2.1.1 and the x is the bugfix mark.

+If you find any bug, please submit a ticket here: https://github.com/HowardMei/slimjetpack/issues
+Or just fork the repository and send me pull requests ;)

-If you need the wordpress.com likes/stats, subscription and push notification services etc., please deactivate Slim Jetpack and use the original Jetpack instead.
+Please deactivate Slim Jetpack and use the original Jetpack instead if you need the wordpress.com likes/stats,
+subscription and push notification services etc.,

 ==Modules Included==